Orlando-pt/github-repos/README.md

 ## Final considerations

 I had a lot of fun doing this challenge.
 I hope it causes good impressions, and if it doesn't, I appreciate the opportunity to do it.
-Bye, enjoy the rest of your day, and the rest of your life.
+Bye, have a good day!

 [//]: # (change localhost to deployment url TODO)